-Data Science in 30 Minutes: A Conversation with Gregory Piatetsky-Shapiro, President of KDnuggets, Jan 11
+Data Science in 30 Minutes: A Conversation with Gregory Piatetsky-Shapiro, President of KDnuggets

 KDnuggets founder, Gregory Piatetsky-Shapiro, joins Michael Li, CEO and founder of The Data Incubator, Jan 11 at 2:30 pm PT/ 5:30 pm ET for their monthly webinar series, Data Science in 30 Minutes.
-Gregory will discuss his career - from Data Mining to Data Science and examine current trends in the field.
+Gregory will discuss his career, from AI to Data Mining to KDD to Data Science and back to AI, and examine current trends in the field.

 Join The Data Incubator and KDnuggets Gregory Piatetsky-Shapiro, Ph.D for the next installment of our free online webinar series, "Data Science in 30 minutes: A Conversation with KDnuggets President".